-The Fraser Valley Bald Eagle Festival is a free event in November where people can see hundreds of eagles along the Harrison River not far from Vancouver.
+The Fraser Valley Bald Eagle Festival was a free event in November where people can see hundreds of eagles along the Harrison River not far from Vancouver.

 STATUS OF THE FESTIVAL

-In 2020, the organizers of the Bald Eagle Festival cancelled the event.
-This was not just due to COVID-19, but also because of the potential negative environmental impact of the crowds.
+In 2020 the organizers of the Bald Eagle Festival cancelled the event.
+This was not just due to COVID-19, but also because of the negative environmental impact of the crowds.
+As a result, there is no longer a “festival”.
+There are, however, still hundreds of eagles in the region between October and January, but especially in October and November.
+It’s a fabulous time to be in the Harrison River region!

 Bald Eagle Festival

-Taking place at various venues along the Harrison River and other waterways between Harrison Hot Springs and Mission, in years when it does take place, the Fraser Valley Bald Eagle Festival features various family-friendly activities.
+Taking place at various venues along the Harrison River and other waterways between Harrison Hot Springs and Mission, the Fraser Valley Bald Eagle Festival used to feature various family-friendly activities.

-Things to do at the festival most years include nature walks, boat tours, educational talks, wildlife and green business displays, plus hundreds of bald eagles to view from a distance.
+Things to do at the festival included nature walks, boat tours, educational talks, wildlife and green business displays, plus hundreds of bald eagles to view from a distance.

-The weekend event is a two-day celebration of one of the largest migratory gatherings of bald eagles anywhere in the world.
+The weekend event was a two-day celebration of one of the largest migratory gatherings of bald eagles anywhere in the world.

 Eagle Festival Location